Aaron Tveit: 2018–present: Return to Broadway and Tony Award

 During Broadway's closure in 2020, Tveit filmed the movie One Royal Holiday, part of Hallmark Channel's Countdown to Christmas movie slate.
 Tveit starred opposite theater actresses Laura Osnes and Krystal Joy Brown.
 Released in April 2021, Tveit was a cast member of Hit Job, a scripted comedy podcast produced by Lorne Michaels' Broadway Video for Audible.
 That year he also appeared in two episodes of the horror anthology series American Horror Stories.
-In 2021, he played Danny Bailey in the Apple TV+ musical comedy parody series Schmigadoon!; the show's second season was announced and began production in June 2022 and airs in spring 2023.
+In 2021, he played Danny Bailey in the Apple TV+ musical comedy parody series Schmigadoon!; in the show's second season he plays Topher, a young hippie seeking his purpose in life.
 Tveit returned to Moulin Rouge! as Christian for 12 weeks beginning on January 17, 2023.

+On February 9, 2024, Tveit replaced Nicholas Christopher in the Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street in the title role.
+His run ended on May 5, following a 12-week limited engagement.
+From June 11–29, Tveit performed in a concert residency at the Café Carlyle, his debut at that venue.
+That same month, it was announced that he had been cast in the MGM+ series Earth Abides, which premiered in December.
+He then returned to Moulin Rouge! as Christian in a 12-week engagement starting on July 23, 2024.

+In March 2025, Tveit performed "Weak" with JoJo during a New York City concert.
+Tveit co-starred in the Broadway revival of Chess as Freddie Trumper; previews began October 15, 2025 and opening night scheduled for November 16.

 Personal life

 Tveit moved to Manhattan in 2006 where he first lived in the Hell's Kitchen neighborhood.
 From 2007 to 2020, he lived in Astoria, Queens.
+He is married to Canadian actress and dancer Ericka Hunter Yang, with whom he has one daughter.